“Having a befriender has been life saving for me” – grandmother supported by the project.

 As a result of the success of the pilot we are delighted to confirm that the project has secured scale-up funding from the Big Lottery Fund Silver Dreams Fund for the next three years.
 You can read the press release here.
 This means we will be able to extend the project across the North East, work with service providers to improve practice and embed the work and help many more kinship carers.

 The end of the pilot was marked by two events, one in Newcastle and one in London.
 At both events a kinship carer supported by the project and a volunteer befriender shared their story and spoke about the difference the project has made to them.
-In London Edward Timpson MP, Minister for Children and Families, heard about the work of the project and Danny Silverstone from the Big Lottery Fund England spoke about the reasons why the Lottery is supporting the project for a further three years.
+In London Edward Timpson MP, Minister for Children, heard about the work of the project and Danny Silverstone from the Big Lottery Fund England spoke about the reasons why the Lottery is supporting the project for a further three years.

 Download the evaluation summary and briefings from the Project: